matyalatte/tuw/examples/other_features/error/README.md

 ## Exit Code Checking

-Your command might not use `stderr` even if they got errors.
+Your command might not use `stderr` for error handling.
 If so, you can use `check_exit_code` option.
 It's an option to show an error dialogue when the exit code is not 0.
 Also, you can change the success code with `exit_success` option.